michellemorales/ner_model/README.md

 - [Overview of NER tool built](#Overview)
 - [How to set-up NER tool](#Set-up)
 - [How to run tool](#Running)
-- [Additional analysis](#Additional Analysis) - Jupyter notebook included for addiontal exploratory work
+- [More resources](#More resources) - Jupyter notebook included for addiontal exploratory work

 # Overview